JustinTulloss/blackjack/README.md

     # sudo easy_install nose

-The just run nose from the directory containing this README:
+Then just run nose from the directory containing this README:

     # nosetests